ledgersmb/LedgerSMB/doc/conf/systemd/README.md

 On debian systems it would be `/etc/systemd/system/`

 - ledgersmb_starman.service
-The recommended way to run the LedgerSMB service Starman preforks and preloads a number of workers and all code.
-This is know to be a performance gain over other ways of running perl web applications
+The recommended way to run the LedgerSMB service.
+Starman preforks and preloads a number of workers and all code.
+This is known to be a performance gain over other ways of running perl web applications
 - ledgersmb-development_plackup.service
 A development profile that runs LedgerSMB directly under plackup instead of starman, it WILL be slower, as it neither preloads, nor preforks.